 The first step in removing scratches from anodized aluminum is to clear away any dirt and loose debris from the surface of the material.

 The scratches and imperfections will still be there, but using a towel to wipe away the debris will remove the buildup, which otherwise will cause issues later.

 Once the surface is clean, use a high-pressure rinse to spray the aluminum with water.

 A good pressure washer will clear away debris that did not come off the first time.

 A couple of drops of dishwashing liquid mixed into a cup of water and applied with an abrasive sponge can be used to scrub the surface.

 Remember that mild dishwashing liquid is enough as harsh cleaners may damage the aluminum and cause it to react badly.

-If you want you can use a bit of homemade cleaner like baking soda, which can also do a trick.
+If you want, you can use a bit of homemade cleaner like baking soda, which can also do the trick.